J. W. Dunne: Aeronautics

 While on Army sick leave in 1901, Dunne began a systematic study of flight.
 His first attempted model was inspired by a Jules Verne novel but failed to fly.
 Like many other pioneers he closely observed birds in flight.
 However, unlike most, he was convinced that a safe aeroplane needed to have inherent aerodynamic stability.
-Encouraged among others by H. G. Wells, whom he befriended in 1902, he made a great number of small test models which would eventually lead to the development of a stable tailless swept wing configuration.
+Encouraged among others by H. G. Wells, whom he befriended in 1902, he made a great number of small test models which eventually led to the development of a stable tailless swept wing configuration.

 On his return to England for the second time he resumed his study of flight and by 1906 had developed a tailless, swept-wing "arrowhead" configuration which was inherently stable and would become his trademark.

 At the request of Colonel John Capper, the unit's commanding officer, in June 1906 he was assigned to the new Army Balloon Factory in South Farnborough.
 Dunne wanted to construct a monoplane, but at the time the Army demanded biplanes and Capper instructed him accordingly.

 A manned glider, the D.1, with provision for fitting engines and propellers, was constructed under great secrecy and, in July 1907, was taken to Blair Atholl in the Scottish Highlands for flight testing.
 On its one successful flight, Capper flew it for just long enough to demonstrate its stability before crashing into a wall.
 It was repaired and fitted with its powered chassis, but was damaged on its first and only attempted flight when the takeoff trolley veered off course.

 In the winter of 1907–1908 Dunne designed the Dunne-Huntington triplane and a smaller glider, the D.2, to test the design.
 The glider was not built but the full-scale craft would eventually be built by A. K. Huntington and flown successfully from 1910.

 The 1908 season at Blair Atholl saw two new machines brought up from Farnborough, the D.3 glider and the D.4 powered aeroplane.
 The glider flew well at the hands of Lt.
 Launcelot Gibbs, while the D.4 had limited success being badly underpowered and consequently, in Dunne's words, "more a hopper than a flyer".